-10. Implications Implications Relevant to proposals Y/N Details and proposed measures to address Legal/Governance The Hub Committee is responsible for recommending to Council the budgetary framework.
+10. implications ı Implications Relevant to proposals Y/N Details and proposed measures to address Legal/Governance The Executive is responsible for recommending to Council the budgetary framework.
 It is the role of the Overview and Scrutiny Committee to scrutinise the Budget proposals being proposed by the Council on an annual basis.
 In accordance with the Financial Procedure Rules, Council must decide the general level of Reserves and the use of Earmarked Reserves.
 The preparation of the Budget report is evidence of whether the Council has considered and taken into account all relevant information and proper advice when determining its financial arrangements in accordance with statutory requirements, and in particular, that it will set a lawful budget.
-Financial The forecast budget gap for 2024/25 is £393,030. implications to This is 4.4% of the Projected Net Budget for 24/25 include reference to value for money of £8.97million.
-A cumulative budget gap of £591,612 is predicted for 2025/26 (the £591,612 assumes that the 24/25 budget gap of £393,030 has not been closed).
-The cumulative aggregated Budget Gap by 2026/27 is £2.52million, if no action has been taken in each individual year to close the budget gap annually.
+Financial implications to include reference The forecast budget gap for 2024/25 is £382,194. to value for money This is 2.9% of the Projected Net Budget for 24/25 of £13.05million.
+A cumulative budget gap of £771,239 is predicted for 2025/26 (the £771,239 assumes that the 24/25 budget gap of £382,194 has not been closed).
+The cumulative aggregated Budget Gap by 2026/27 is £3.41 million, if no action has been taken in each individual year to close the budget gap annually. gap armany.

 There is no indication yet of the detailed local government funding levels for 2024/25 and beyond.
 Therefore there are many uncertainties in preparing for the challenges we know we will face in the near future.
 As part of Grant Thornton's external audit of the Statement of Accounts for 2022/2023, they will assess the arrangements the Council has in place for: • Improving economy, efficiency and effectiveness • Financial Sustainability • Governance The outcome of Grant Thornton's work in this area will be reported to Members at the Audit Committee meeting in March 2024.
 Risk Each of the budget options taken forward by Members will consider the risks of the option.
 Supporting Corporate Strategy The majority of activities set out in the Council's delivery plans can be delivered through refocusing and reprioritisation of existing resources however, in order to realise the ambition set out in the strategy, some of the activities will require additional resources.
+Climate Change - Carbon / Biodiversity Impact The Council declared a Climate Change and Biodiversity Emergency on 25 July 2019 and the potential for this to have significant financial implications for the Council was highlighted.
+A Climate Change Action Plan was presented to Council in December 2019.
+Following this report, a strategy is being implemented as to how the Council can finance the items within the Action Plan, whether that is from external grant sources or some funding from the Council's own resources.
+The Council has Earmarked £400,000 in a Climate Change Earmarked Reserve as part of the 2020/21 Budget, with a further £200,000 being agreed as part of the 2021/22 Budget Process.
+Further detail is set out in the Council's 'Better Lives for All' Thematic Delivery Plan.

-Climate Change - Carbon / Biodiversity Impact A report was presented to Council on 8 th December 2020 'Climate Change and Biodiversity Strategy and Action Plan update'.
-In March 2021, Council approved to set up an Earmarked Reserve for £200,000 for the Recovery Plan and Corporate Strategy.
-Comprehensive Imp act Assessment Implications Consultation and Engagement Strategy External consultation and engagement has not been undertaken with regard to this report.
-Equality and Diversity Equality Impact Assessments are completed for the budget proposals.
+Comprehensive Impact Assessment Implications Consultation and External consultation and engagement has not been Engagement undertaken with regard to this report.
+Strategy Equality and Equality Impact Assessments are completed for the Diversity budget proposals.
 Safeguarding None directly arising from this report.
-Community Safety, Crime and Disorder None directly arising from this report.
-Health, Safety and Wellbeing None directly arising from this report.
-Other implications None directly arising from this report.
+Community None directly arising from this report.
+Safety, Crime and Disorder Health, Safety and None directly arising from this report.
+Wellbeing , Other implications None directly arising from this report. , , , , , , , , , , , , , , , , , , , ,